Hannah Baxter: Career

-Hannah is a university graduate with a degree in English literature, however chooses a career as a call girl for the sake of the money.
+Hannah is a university graduate with a degree in English literature who chooses a career as a call girl for the sake of the money.
 She reveals that she makes a yearly turnover of £105,000 (though, she claims, it takes £20,000 "to be Belle").
 She further claims her career is ideal since she is "fundamentally lazy", in control, and also because she genuinely enjoys the pleasures of sex.
-Open minded and truly a professional when it comes to her role as a high end prostitute, Hannah has gone as far as considering a breast augmentation to better appeal to clients, and will likely attempt a variety of fetishes and bedroom scenarios with them.
-Furthermore, Hannah wants to pride herself on her skills in the bedroom and her ability to size up her male clients, such as predicting what kind of lifestyles they lead based on what their sexual interests are and the price, ratings, and styles of the hotels they pay for on "out calls".
+Open minded and truly a professional when it comes to her role as a high-end prostitute, Hannah has gone as far as considering a breast augmentation to better appeal to clients, and will likely attempt a variety of fetishes and bedroom scenarios with them.
+Furthermore, Hannah wants to pride herself on her skills in the bedroom and her ability to size up her male clients, such as predicting what kind of lifestyles they lead, based on what their sexual interests are and the price, ratings, and styles of the hotels they pay for on "out calls".

 Hannah is typically capable of separating her true self while donning her alter ego while working; however, there have been moments in the series where she's found it difficult, such as when she lets her guard down and reveals to a client in the first episode her real name, has intruding thoughts of family and relationships at times with clients, or when she develops a friendly relationship with a male client only to feel personally betrayed when he chooses to hire a different call girl.
-Despite the disappointments and emotional frustration that sometimes comes with Hannah's work, she is truly happy with her work, as demonstrated at several points throughout the series when she attempts to get a "normal job".
+Despite the disappointments and emotional frustration that sometimes comes with Hannah's work, she is mostly happy with her work, and at several points throughout the series she gives up on attempts to get a "normal job".